 When you work in the filmmaking industry, you know how important it is not to miss anything and complete all the tasks on time.
-Because if there is even one flow in execution, all the video production pipeline suffers in a domino effect.
+Because if there is even one flow in execution, all the video production pipeline suffers from a domino effect.

 Having rigorous control of your daily to-dos makes your life, and the life of all the team way easier.